 - ROBUST e.g: that works with assistive technology

-- Blackboard Consistency – Don’t be tempted to change the menu.
+- Blackboard Consistency – Where possible try to adhere to the template provided.

 - Blackboard accessibility options.

 - Materials should be available at least 48 hours in advance.